Robert H. Frank: The Darwin Economy

 In 100 years time, Charles Darwin will be viewed as a better economist than Adam Smith, according to economics professor Robert H. Frank.

 In his new book 'The Darwin Economy: Liberty, Competition, and the Common Good', Frank argues that whilst Smith was correct to point out the benefits of competition, Darwin went further by showing how some times competition over rank could produce benefits to the individual at the expense of the group.
 This insight, believes Frank, applies to the economics of human societies as much as it does to the animal kingdom.

-Professor Frank explains his ideas to Paul Mason in front of an audience of economists, scientists and the free marketeers he criticises at the London School of Economics.
+Recorded at The London School of Economics, Prof Frank explains his ideas to Paul Mason and an audience of economists and scientists, as well as the free marketeers he criticises.

 Paul Mason is the Economics Editor of BBC 2's Newsnight and is author of Meltdown: The End of the Age of Greed.